jordanvolz/lolpop/docs/src/installation.md

 pip install lolpop
 ```

 lolpop maintains many extra packages that can be installed based on what you are using it for.
-We would typically also recommend installing the `cli` extra:
+We would also recommend installing the `cli` extra:

 ```bash
 pip install 'lolpop[cli]'
 ```

-To see a list of all available extras, you can use the following cli command:
+To see a list of all available extras, you can use the following cli command (after installing the lolpop cli above):

 ```bash
 > lolpop list-extras